How to prevent a rootkit attack

 What is a rootkit?

-Originally, a rootkit was a collection of tools that enabled administrative access to a computer or network.
-Today, rootkits are associated with a malicious type of software that provides root-level, privileged access to a computer while hiding its existence and actions.
+A rootkit is a type of malicious software that provides root-level, privileged access to a computer while hiding its existence and actions.
 Hackers use rootkits to conceal themselves until they decide to execute their malicious malware.

 In addition, rootkits can deactivate anti-malware and antivirus software, and badly damage user-mode applications.
 Attackers can also use rootkits to spy on user behavior, launch DDoS attacks, escalate privileges, and steal sensitive data.